Object Coordinate System (OCS)¶

 The points associated with each entity are expressed in terms of the entity’s own object coordinate system (OCS).
 The OCS was referred to as ECS in previous releases of AutoCAD.

-With OCS, the only additional information needed to describe the entity’s position in 3D space is the 3D vector describing the z-axis of the OCS, and the elevation value.
+With OCS, the only additional information needed to describe the entity’s position in 3D space is the 3D vector describing the z-axis of the OCS (often referenced as extrusion vector), and the elevation value, which is the distance of the entity xy-plane to the WCS/OCS origin.

-For a given z-axis (or extrusion) direction, there are an infinite number of coordinate systems, defined by translating the origin in 3D space and by rotating the x- and y-axis around the z-axis.
+For a given z-axis (extrusion) direction, there are an infinite number of coordinate systems, defined by translating the origin in 3D space and by rotating the x- and y-axis around the z-axis.
 However, for the same z-axis direction, there is only one OCS.
 It has the following properties:

 - Its origin coincides with the WCS origin.

 - The orientation of the x- and y-axis within the xy-plane are calculated in an arbitrary but consistent manner.
-AutoCAD performs this calculation using the arbitrary axis algorithm.
+AutoCAD performs this calculation using the arbitrary axis algorithm (see below).

 These entities are planar in nature.
 All points are expressed in object coordinates.
 All of these entities can be extruded.
 Their extrusion direction can differ from the world z-axis.